-University of Arkansas Chancellor resigns, after questionable photos surface on social media
+University of Arkansas Chancellor resigns after questionable photos surface on social media

 In a phone call with KNWA, Rushing called it, “an obvious attack” and “a hoax.”
 He cited other “deep fakes” as examples of the extreme lengths some people go to in order to embarrass others on social media.

-Rushing added, “It’s never been easier to make very persuasive fake photos and video, to the point of Photoshop can be used to add in or take out the most minute detail”.
+Rushing added, “It’s never been easier to make very persuasive fake photos and video, to the point of Photoshop can be used to add in or take out the most minute detail.”

 Rushing claims the university contacted Twitter about the account, which appeared to have been created in July 2017, and disappeared about 20 minutes after KNWA first contacted the chancellor’s office.